peopleware/openapi/resource/relationships-and-search.md

 in a transparent way.

 This is the approach that we will follow.
 The `search-document` is extended with the field `referencedContent`.
 This field contains an object.
-The value of each property of this object is a (versioned) `href` to a `search-document`.
+The value of each property of this object is a `href` to a `search-document`, including the version of the service to use.
 The `content` object that is retrieved from the original `search-document` must be enriched with properties matching the properties of `referencedContent`.
 The value of these properties must be the value of the `content` of the referenced `search-document`.
 Aside from that, for each `search-document` in `referencedContent`, both the `exact` and `fuzzy` fields must be taken and added to the `exact` and `fuzzy` fields of the original `search-document`.

 <div style="background-color: red; color: yellow; padding: 5mm;"><strong>// MUDO</strong>: Add search-document
 example</div>